karlhigley/lexrank-summarizer/README.md

 # LexRank Summarizer

 This is a Spark-based extractive summarizer, based on the [LexRank algorithm](http://arxiv.org/pdf/1109.2128.pdf).
-It extracts the 5 "most informative" sentences from each document in the corpus.
+It extracts a 5 sentence summary from each document in the corpus.

+Boilerplate language is detected across documents in the corpus using pairwise comparisons of sentence similarity.
+The similarity computations use the [DIMSUM algorithm](http://arxiv.org/abs/1304.1467) to reduce the computational effort involved.

 ## Usage